guiraudj/de1-quartz-site/content/index.md

 ## Final Project: Local Lakehouse & Optimization

-To validate this semester, we built a **local Lakehouse** capable of processing real and complex data while meeting strict performance objectives (SLOs).
+We built a **local Lakehouse** capable of processing real and complex data while meeting strict performance objectives (SLOs).

 ### The Topic: Nutritional Analysis (Open Food Facts)
 We analyzed the evolution of the nutritional quality of global food products (Sugar, Fat, Nutriscore).